ponyfoo/articles/drafts/ng.md

 for(o in $($0).scope())o[0]=='$'&&console.log(o)
 ```

+That's good enough, I'll go over each property, clustering them by functionality, and going over each portion of Angular's scoping philosophy.

 # Don't buy a rifle scope without reading this

 Here I've listed the properies yielded by that command, grouped by area of functionality.
-Let's start with the basics.
+Let's start with the basic ones, which merely provide scope navigation.

 > 1. [**`$id`**][7] Uniquely identifies the scope
 > 1. [**`$root`**][8] Root scope